BigBoyBonanza/DataWorx-Class/Misc/ReadMe.txt

-GitHub made to hold GoLang code and Docker stuff for the class
+GitHub made to hold GoLang code and Docker stuff for the class.